 These two statements report the School's net position and changes in net position.
 This change in net position is important because it tells the reader that, for the School as a whole, the financial position of the School has improved or diminished.
 The causes of this change may be the result of many factors, some financial, some not.
+These statements can be found on pages 8 and 9 of this report.

 The statement of cash flows provides information about how the School finances and meets the cash flow needs of its operations.
+The statement of cash flows can be found on page 10 of this report.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2017 UNAUDITED
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2017